W-David-Porter/acim/src/workbook/part-i/19-i-am-not-alone-in-experiencing-the-effects-of-my-thoughts/index.md

 2. Today we are again emphasising the fact that minds are joined.
-²This is rarely a wholly welcome idea at first, since it seems to carry with it an enormous sense of responsibility, and may even be regarded as an ‘invasion of privacy’.
+²This is rarely a wholly welcome idea at first, since it seems to carry with it an enormous sense of responsibility, and may even be regarded as an “invasion of privacy’.
 ³Yet it is a fact that there are no private thoughts.
 ⁴Despite your initial resistance to this idea, you will yet understand that it must be true if salvation is possible at all.
 ⁵And salvation must be possible because it is the Will of God.